jado4810/privcert/README.md

 $ sudo -i privcert make u̲s̲e̲r̲ [c̲n̲] [e̲m̲a̲i̲l̲]
 ```

-Import a cert file generated at `/etc/privcert/users/u̲s̲e̲r̲.pfx` into the environment of the user, and it could be access to the site.
+To make the site accessible, import the cert file generated at
+`/etc/privcert/users/u̲s̲e̲r̲.pfx` into the environment of the user.

 ### Show all user certs